bbauska/W3Cx-3of5/README.md

 The ctx.arc(cx, cy, radius, startAngle, endAngle, drawInverse) method is useful for drawing arcs of circles.
 It takes the center of the circle/arc, its radius, the starting angle of the arc (turning clockwise), the ending angle of the arc, and an optional parameter we will talk about later.

-*Note*: the figures in this page have been borrowed from the [HTML5 Canvas Tutorials](https://www.html5canvastutorials.com/tutorials/html5-canvas-arcs/) Web site.
+<i>Note</i>: the figures in this page have been borrowed from the <a href="https://www.html5canvastutorials.com/tutorials/html5-canvas-arcs/">HTML5 Canvas Tutorials</a> Web site.

 <!------------------------------------------------------------------------------------------------>
 <!------------- 146. html5 canvas arc diagram: drawing circle coordinate system (xxx) ------------>